-This is a review of the Aerofunction B7 AF-1 Hood in carbon fiber which can be found & purchased from Aerofunction directly.
-Email them at firstname.lastname@example.org to place an order…alternatively, it’s available on Amazon here for $879 plus shipping.
+This is a review of the Aerofunction B7 AF-1 Hood in carbon fiber which fits all B7 Audis including the A4, S4, and RS4.
+It can be purchased on Amazon using the link below:

 I had been looking for a carbon fiber hood for my Audi S4 (and my A4 before it) for quite some time until I found a link to this hood posted on Audizine when I was up browsing late one night.
 Previously, the only manufacturer who made a vented hood for the B7 Audi platform (2005.5-2008 A4s, S4s, and RS4s) was Vorsteiner, and that hood had been discontinued well over a year ago.
 When I heard about this hood I was thrilled, and I contacted Aerofunction immediately.
 Aerofunction explained to me their fitment guarantee and three year warranty on all parts, and assured me if I wasn’t happy I could ship it back and get a full refund.
 The price seemed very fair, so I went ahead and made the purchase.
 I couldn’t find any firsthand reviews of the hood before buying it, so I took a ton of pictures (and even a video!) to show just how nice it looks.
 I’m really excited to be one of the first people to buy this hood and share pictures of it, and I have a feeling a lot more Audi owners will be buying this soon as it’s a really good product at a really fair price, and offers both performance & aesthetic benefits…